The Federal Government will Become America's Model Employer for the 21st Century.

 Provides comprehensive coverage for high-cost medical events and a tax-advantaged to help you build savings for future medical expenses.
 The HDHP/HSA or HRA gives you greater flexibility and discretion over how you use your health care benefits.

-The HDHP features higher annual deductibles (a minimum of $1,250 for Self and $2,500 for Self and Family coverage) than traditional health plans.
-The maximum amount out-of-pocket limits for HDHPs participating in the FEHB Program for Self and for Self and Family enrollments are based on IRS rules.
+The HDHP features higher annual deductibles (a minimum of $1,300 for Self Only and $2,600 for Self Plus One and Self and Family coverage) than traditional health plans.
+The maximum amount out-of-pocket limits for HDHPs participating in the FEHB Program for Self Only, Self Plus One and Self and Family enrollments are based on IRS rules.
 With the exception of preventive care, you must meet the annual deductible before the plan pays benefits.
 Preventive care services are generally paid as first dollar coverage or after a small deductible or copayment.
 A maximum dollar amount may apply.

 When you enroll in an HDHP, the health plan determines if you are eligible for a Health Savings Account (HSA) or a Health Reimbursement Arrangement (HRA).
 Each month, the plan automatically credits a portion of the health plan premium into your HSA or HRA, based on your eligibility as of the first day of the month.
 You can pay your deductible with funds from your HSA or HRA.
 If you have an HSA, you can also choose to pay your deductible out-of-pocket, allowing your savings account to grow.